seanrobenalt/stripe-microservice/README.md

 ### Stripe microservice

-Use this microservice to easily integrate Stripe in your apps to make payments without having to use Stripe Checkout or Elements.
-No token needed, simply pass a Stripe customer id and a few other params and this microservice takes care of charging the customer's credit card through Stripe.
+Use this microservice to easily integrate Stripe into your apps without having to use Stripe Checkout or Elements.
+No token needed, simply pass in a few parameters for each request and this service will take care of interacting with Stripe for you.

 First, visit [Stripe](https://stripe.com/), sign up for an account and get API keys.